 - Investment Club: this club teaches students valuable business skills through interactive means.
-Club programming has included a TD Seminar, a “dress for success” presentation and lessons on investing and stock market basics.
+Club programming has included a TD Seminar, a “dress for success” presentation, guest speakers, lessons on investing and stock market basics.
 This club also competes in a simulated stock market exchange program.
 Winners receive a prize and their names are placed on the YOC-IC plaque.

 - Environment Committee: A grass-roots, student-based movement, staff have been thrilled to see students take up this cause within the school.
 The students in this committee work on brainstorming initiatives related to how the school can improve its environment.
 They have been working hard to encourage recycling so that papers and cardboards do not end up in garbages.